DavisIsEthan/DavisIsEthan/README.md

-Hi there, my name is Ethan Davis, usually just Davis.
+Hi there, my name is Ethan Davis.
 This space is currently under construction (and more than likely will be forever, as progress is constant).
 Here you can find coding projects I completed through my college education, mainly scientific computing, but including:
 - Data Collection, Processing, and Visualization
 - Machine Learning for Data Analysis
 - Miscellaneous Projects as I learn new packages/languages